barrage/ragu-chat-api/README.md

 ## WhatsApp

 To use WhatsApp as a chat provider, set the `ktor.features.whatsApp` flag to `true`.
-This feature uses Infobip as the downstream service that forwards messages to Kappi.
+This feature uses Infobip as the downstream service that forwards messages to Ragu.

 ### Configuration